tienduy-nguyen/demo-jekyll-with-jaspers2/_posts/2020-07-25-build-your-personal-website-without-spending-any-money-using-jekyll-and-github-pages.md

 | ============================= |
 | Foot1                         |  Foot2  |   Foot3 |
 ```
+The more features, you will find in the documentations of this theme.

 Here is some example of our pages when we added already the posts: